sarashamas/docs-calendar/docs/api/config/js_eventcalendar_events_config.md

     - `background` - (optional) a HEX code of the event background color
     - `border` - (optional) a HEX code of the event border color
     - `textColor` - (optional) a HEX code of the event text color
-- `RRULE` - (optional) a rule the event is repeated.
+- `RRULE` - (optional) a string that defines a rule for a recurring event.
 You can read more about recurrence rules [here](https://icalendar.org/iCalendar-RFC-5545/3-3-10-recurrence-rule.html)
 - `custom_key` - (optional) a custom key of the event

 :::info